Hurricane Irma: What is the Saffir-Simpson hurricane wind scale?

 "Do not focus on the exact path of this storm," he said.
 "A storm of this size could have effects statewide and everyone must be prepared."

-In Broward County, a mandatory evacuation for residents east of U.S. Highway 1 was set to start at 12 p.m.
-Thursday.
+Irma was a Category 5 storm was about 120 miles southeast of Grand Turk Island, with maximum sustained winds of 175 mph, the National Hurricane Center said in a 11 a.m.
+ET Thursday advisory.

-There are currently no evacuation orders for Miami-Dade County, the Miami Herald reported.
+The storm was increasingly likely to rip into heavily populated South Florida early Sunday, prompting officials to impose mandatory evacuation orders for parts of the Miami metro area and the Florida Keys.

-Irma was a Category 5 storm about 65 miles east of St. Thomas, with maximum sustained winds of 185 mph, the National Hurricane Center said in a 11 a.m.
-ET advisory.
+Forecasters said Irma could punish the entire Atlantic coast of Florida and rage on into Georgia and South Carolina.
+The Keys and parts of South Florida were placed under a hurricane watch Thursday.

 Hurricanes are categorized using what’s known as the Saffir-Simpson Hurricane Wind Scale.